choderalab/openmm-validation/README.md

   * For energies, `kT` is a meaningful scale.
 For example, we may want errors less than `0.01*kT`, to ensure equilibrium probabilities are not corrupted substantially.
   * What would the criteria be for forces?
 * How should finite-difference tests of energies and forces be conducted?
 * How should defaults for various accuracy-controlling parameters (such as Ewald tolerance, constraint tolerance, etc.) be selected?
+Does it make sense that the tests should be conducted with tolerances much tighter than defaults?
+* Should nonperiodic cutoff systems use reaction-field electrostatics?

 ## Detailed test description